 Prepare for hot weather, even if San Cristóbal is cool.
 San Cristóbal is at a higher elevation and tends to be cooler than the surrounding area; it’s much hotter and sunnier in the canyon.
 Wear layers and peel them off.

 Bring sunscreen and sun protection.
-If you’re spending extended time in Mexico, I recommend packing biodegradable sunscreen, which is essential for protecting delicate areas like cenotes, coral reefs, and stromatolite-rich waters like Laguna de Bacalar.
+If you’re spending extended time in Mexico, I recommend packing biodegradable sunscreen, which is essential for protecting delicate areas like cenotes, coral reefs, and stromatolite-rich waters like my beloved Laguna de Bacalar.